 5. Check your bike is up to the task

 A poorly maintained mountain bike is a liability – make sure yours is up to the task before you ride by giving it a thorough check.
 Top of the list is your brakes, as being able to stop quickly and safely is absolutely vital.
+However, if the bike is way past its prime and almost useless, salvaging parts of it from smash repairs osborne park might help with your new bike and save some bucks.

 It’s also important to check your tyres, oil your chain (using specialist, appropriate products) and inspect the mechanics for loose and broken parts regularly.
 When riding, listen out and feel for any changes, and stop and check if you think there’s a problem.